 Tricks may have been unimpressed by Onix, but he seems well up on city gossip.

-It wasn’t unusual for Elizabethan brides to be pregnant on their wedding day; I’ve read that around 25% were.
+It wasn’t unusual for Elizabethan brides to be pregnant on their wedding day; I’ve read that parish records of marriages and baptisms indicate around 20-25% were.

 As far as both the church and the law were concerned, people weren’t legally married until a ceremony had been performed by a priest or minister, and no preliminary exchange of vows was necessary.

 However, a betrothal de presenti was binding even though not strictly legal.
 Couples considered themselves married, with predictable results.
 The church might not have approved but the wider community was less concerned, provided the wedding took place before the baby was born.
 Otherwise the child’s legal status was compromised.
 However, a percentage of the poor probably never bothered with a wedding.
 As they had little or nothing to leave their children, rights of inheritance were irrelevant.